JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-11-24-contrasting-text-and-icons-over-background.md

 <img src="assets/images/contrasting_icon_white_bg.png" width="350px"/>

-We need a way to calculate how "dark" or "light" is a color at runtime.
+So we need a way to calculate how "dark" or "light" is a color at runtime.
 We can use `ColorUtils.calculateLuminance(colorInt)` for this.
 Let's write a handy extension to improve semantics, so we can call it over any `ColorInt`.

 ```kotlin
 fun @receiver:ColorInt Int.isDark(): Boolean =